Ozzy Osbourne is “That Thing at the Door”

 The Perturbing Force

-On March 13, 1781, a man named Sir William Herschel used his trusty telescope to discover a planet we now call Uranus.
-His observations found that it wasn’t a comet, but a planet, and after his findings became “official” the society of astronomists pretty much thought “Ok, that’s it, Woo Hoo and all that, we’ve discovered the end of the universe.”
-There was one problem; the astronomists who used Herschel’s findings could not correctly plot point Uranus’ orbital positions based on mathematical projections.
+On March 13, 1781, a man named Sir William Herschel used his trusty telescope to discover the planet we now call Uranus.
+His observations found that it wasn’t a comet, but a planet, and after his findings were listed on the official record, the society of astronomists pretty much thought “Ok, that’s it, Woo Hoo and all that, we’ve discovered the end of the universe.”
+There was one problem; the astronomists who used Herschel’s findings to spot Uranus, could not correctly plot point Uranus’ orbital positions based on mathematical projections.
 Uranus was so all over the place that it made no sense.

 Alexis Bouvard

-Using all of the data available to him at the time, Astronomer Alexis Bouvard made seventy-seven projections on where Uranus should be at any given time, but his fellow astronomers called him out.
-They told him all of his projections proved incorrect.
-We can guess that Bouvard called them ordures, French for trash, but he went through the projections versus the reality, and he found that they were right.
+Using all of the technology and data available to him at the time, Astronomer Alexis Bouvard made seventy-seven projections on where Uranus should be at any given time of the year, but his fellow astronomers called him out.
+They told him all of his projections were wrong.
+We can guess that Bouvard called them ordures (French for trash), but he went through the projections versus the reality, and he found that they were right.
 Much to Bouvard’s humiliation, this occurred after he published his seventy-seven projections.
 He probably could’ve simply corrected the record and published again, but that would’ve meant finding his initial errors and correcting them.

-Bouvard’s Perturbing Force theory suggested that there was something beyond Uranus pulling and pushing on Uranus in a way that caused irregularities in its orbital path.
-He suggested that it might even be another planet.He submitted the idea that Uranus might not be the end of the universe to the Paris Observatory, but unfortunate for the legacy of Alexis Bouvard, the member of the astronomical society who received that request for a follow up left his position soon after Bouvard submitted that request for further findings.
+Bouvard’s Perturbing Force theory suggested that there was something beyond Uranus pulling and pushing on Uranus in a way that caused such irregularities in its orbital path.
+We can only guess that the astronomers enjoyed the errors of the esteemed astronomers errors so much that they initially listed his follow up explanations as excuses for imprecise projections.
+When Bouvard furthered that the perturbing force might be another planet, they probably laughed at him, thinking that it was evidence of Bouvard squirming.
+Unfortunate for the legacy of Alexis Bouvard, after he submitted the idea that Uranus might not be the end of the universe to the Paris Observatory, the member of the astronomical society who received that request for a follow up left his position soon after, and no one followed up on Bouvard’s submitted request for further findings.
 Furthering the unfortunate nature of Bouvard’s legacy, he died before anyone would substantiate his idea of a perturbing force gravitationally pulling and pushing Uranus off what should have been the precise data points dictating its orbit.
 Thus, we can only guess that Alexis Bouvard probably died believing himself a failure, or at the very least that everything he accomplished in life ended with a huge stain, in the form of an exclamation point, at the end.

 Skeptics argued that since Bouvard’s projections relied on Isaac Newton’s theories, Newton’s theories must be flawed.
 Mathematicians, like John Couch Adams, insisted that Newton’s theories were sound and after studying Bouvard’s projections, Adams insisted that he could use Bouvard’s projections, and all of the data the man compiled, coupled with Newton’s laws to deduce the mass, position, and orbit to discover Bouvard’s perturbing force.